 Establishing cross-departmental collaboration

 Working with other student support departments and faculties can be challenging.
-Most of them have very different structures, core services and different methods of engaging, intervening, and interacting with students.
-Promotion of additional services provided by the university can be difficult, and collaboration is limited.
-In addition, academic staff finds challenges in incorporating extracurricular paths into the established curriculum.
+Most of them have very different structures, core services and different methods of engaging, intervening and interacting with students.
+Promotion of additional services provided by the University can be difficult and collaboration is limited.
+In addition, academic staff find challenges in incorporating extracurricular paths into the established curriculum.

 - Engage more broadly with faculties and other departments.